 - Does the parish encourage and equip its parishioners to evangelize in the workplace, marketplace, and centers of community?

-In their recent statement, Disciples Called to Witness: The New Evangelization (2012), the U.S. Bishops suggest that this new evangelization holds "a call to each person to deepen his or her own faith, have confidence in the Gospel, and possess a willingness to share the Gospel.
+In the statement, Disciples Called to Witness: The New Evangelization, the U.S. Bishops suggest that the new evangelization holds "a call to each person to deepen his or her own faith, have confidence in the Gospel, and possess a willingness to share the Gospel.
 It is a personal encounter with the person of Jesus..."
 They reconfirm the essential identity and purpose of Catholics as a missionary people.
 The U.S. Bishops recall, "In Go and Make Disciples: A National Plan and Strategy for Catholic Evangelization in the United States, "We want to let our inactive brothers and sisters know that they always have a place in the Church and that we are hurt by their absence... we want to help them see that, however they feel about the Church, we want to talk with them, share with them, and accept them as brothers and sisters."

-New Evangelization can be distinguished from the ongoing work of a parish in that it focuses us on the spiritual needs of those who, though once baptized, are no longer active in their faith.
+New evangelization can be distinguished from the ongoing work of a parish in that it focuses us on the spiritual needs of those who, though once baptized, are no longer active in their faith.
 This will be a significant challenge for parishes that focus their resources and activities almost exclusively on serving Catholics who practice their faith with regularity, despite evidence that this is a declining number in Western New York.
 Nominal Catholics and former Catholics are defined as those who are either insufficiently evangelized or those who have drifted away from the church for a variety of reasons.

 According to the latest from the Pew Forum on Religion and Public Life, Americans change religious affiliation early and often, with about half of Americans having changed at least once in their lives.
 The Catholic Church is suffering the greatest net losses.
 Of those who leave the Catholic Church and remain unaffiliated, 79% do so by the age of 24 and 97% do so by the age of 35.
 Of those who leave the Catholic Church to join another Christian denomination 66% do so by age 24 and 91% do so by age 35.
 While half of Americans are likely to leave the church of their childhood, according to current projections only 9% are likely to return.